VicenteMartiCentelles/CageCavityCalc/README.md

 ### Command line
 For example, to use C3 from the command line the user needs to executee in the console the following commands: $python CageCavityCalc.py -f cage.pdb -o cage_cavity.pdb -gr 1.5.
 This order will load the cage.pdb file containing the cage chemical structure and the cavity of the cage will be calculated using a grid spacing of 1.5 Å. Additional arguments can be used as described in Table S1, allowing specifying the distance threshold used to calculate 90º angle, the use of the clustering algorithm to remove noisy cavity points that does not belogin to the main cavity, calculation of hydrophobicity specifying the method and distance function, calculation of hydrophobicity, save a PyMol pml file, or print additional information of the calculations in the terminal.

->  [!TIP] Arguments that can be used int the C3 Python module though the command line.\
+Arguments that can be used int the C3 Python module though the command line.
 > -f	Input file (*pdb, *mol2, ...)\
 > -o	Output file (*pdb, *mol2, ...).
 If this argument is not used, the automatic generation of output filenames is performed.\
 > -gr X	Grid spacing resolution (Angstroms).
 Default 1.0\